RISE-Dependable-Transport-Systems/ComFASE/README.md

 <br/>
 <br/>

-3. To use the **ComFASE** in the desired part of the code, you can use the below code to call it
+3. To use the **ComFASE** in the desired part of the code, add below lines to call comfase header file:
 ```
+#include "veins/base/utils/FindModule.h"
 #include "/opt/sim/Dev2/comfase/src/comfase/attackInjection/Injector.h"
 ```
-Note: the path can be different depending on your directory.
+Note: the path to the **Injector.h** can be different depending on your directory.

 for **Delay** and **DoS** attacks the following lines are added into the "channelAccess.cc" in source code of the Veins
 ```